audomsak/iis-programatic-administration/powershell-for-windows.md

 # PowerShell For Windows

-A repository contains some stuff relate to [PowerShell](https://docs.microsoft.com/en-us/powershell/) for Windows Operating System.
+Some useful references about [PowerShell](https://docs.microsoft.com/en-us/powershell/) for Windows Operating System.

 ## References